mauriciopoppe/blog/site/content/notes/learning-japanese.md

    - **SentenceEnglish:** A clear English translation of the generated sentence.

 5. **Automation:**
-   - Utilize AI (Gemini) to generate the sentences and translations based on the provided "learned" context.
+   - Use AI (Gemini) to generate the sentences and translations based on the provided "learned" context.
 ```

 After processing my deck now I see the words that I learned in sentences created by the AI agent
 with words seen in the past.
-This environment is excellent because I can practice reading and recalling the
+This is excellent because I can practice reading and recalling the
 meaning of other words while adding a new word to my vocabulary!

 ### Reviewing mined vocabulary in Anki
 The 'Forgetting Curve' suggests that without review, you lose 70% of new vocabulary within 24 hours.
-This is where Anki and its spaced repetition system helps; with Anki, I can review a word just before I forget it.
+This is where Anki and its spaced repetition system helps, with Anki, I can review a word just before I forget it.
 Moreover, the
-word frequency data exported by Yomitan helps sort the list of words that I learn; therefore, I'm sure I'm learning words that really matter
+word frequency data exported by Yomitan helps sort the list of words that I learn, therefore, I'm sure I'm learning words that really matter
 at this stage of my learning process and not learning words that I'll rarely use.

 {{< figure src="https://raw.githubusercontent.com/mauriciopoppe/anki-decks/refs/heads/main/resources/kanji-mnemonic-after.png" caption="My Anki template with mnemonics generated by AI" imgStyle="max-height: 400px; width: auto;" >}}